 A firm of attorneys has been asked to accept employment which would involve litigation against a corporation, which one of the members of the firm is presently representing on a completely unrelated matter involving the collection of a minor commercial account.
 May the firm or one of its members accept the proffered employment?

 The relationship between a lawyer and a client is of a fiduciary nature and the client's cause compels the undivided loyalty of the attorney.
-Although Ethical Considerations 5-14 through 5-20, by their context, appear to be directed to those situations where the attorney is representing two clients on the same matter, the considerations there involved are applicable to the circumstances in the question presented.
-Ethical Consideration 5-14 states that:
+The comment Rule 1.7(a) explains the rule applies when the representation of one client would be directly adverse to the other.
+However, the considerations involved are applicable to the circumstances in the question presented.

 Just as a lawyer who is asked to represent multiple clients having possible differing interests in the same litigation "must weigh carefully the possibility that his judgment may be impaired or his loyalty divided," so must a lawyer consider the adverse effect upon his exercise of free judgment that may result if he were to fulfill his duty to one client by contending for that to which another client is opposed.

 The fact that different attorneys in the same firm are handling the cases for the respective clients makes no difference.
 It is clear that if any member of a firm is disqualified so are all other partners and associates.
-Cf. DR5-105(D) Code of Professional Responsibility.
+See Rule 1.10(a), MRPC.